16 Best Things to Do in Chania in 2025

 The market attracts around 1,500 visitors every day on average.
 The bustling atmosphere serves as proof of its popularity among tourists looking for souvenirs and locals shopping for everyday essentials.
 The market is a melting pot of cultures and traditions.

-The Municipal Market lies approximately 14 kilometres from Chania International Airport.
+The Municipal Market lies approximately 14 kilometres (8.70 miles) from Chania International Airport.
 The journey from the airport to the market takes 20 minutes.
 Ease of access ensures that the market remains a frequented spot throughout the year.

 The Municipal Market boasts a wide array of stalls that offer unique products.
 Visitors find various products, from fresh produce and local cheeses to handcrafted jewellery and traditional Cretan textiles.
 The market presents an opportunity for kids to learn about different local goods and taste fresh produce while picking up a few Greek phrases from welcoming stall owners.